-- Curriculum modification (part timetable) in conjunction with work-experience (FEET First Program) and work readiness programs. - Accessing anti-bullying and gender specific self-management programs, such as Booyah and Rock and Water. - Indigenous programs to target social and emotional wellbeing. - Students at high risk and requiring intensive support will be allocated the following classes for Maths and English.
-Students participate in curriculum subjects at year level.
-These intensive classes promote literacy and numeracy skills across a range of ability areas and are smaller in size (typically 10-14 students).
-The goal is for students to move to an inclusive setting with support.
-This also allows for the intensive supports of students requiring physical/social supports. - Learning Support English - Literacy and Numeracy - Special Education Program - SLI supports and interventions
+- Curriculum modification (part timetable) in conjunction with work-experience (FEET First Program) and work readiness programs. - Accessing anti-bullying and gender specific self-management programs, such as Booyah and Rock and Water. - Indigenous programs to target social and emotional wellbeing.

+Students considered to be high risk, vulnerable or requiring intensive support (with an AIMS record or NCCD - imputed disability) participate in curriculum subjects at year level.

+These classes promote literacy and numeracy skills across a range of ability areas and are sometimes smaller in size (typically 10-14 students).
+This allows for structured learning and targeted differentiation to occur.

+The goal is for students to work in an inclusive setting with support.